-Although oysters are a cherished seafood delicacy relished by individuals worldwide, numerous people remain unaware of fundamental information concerning these captivating bivalve mollusks.
-A common question most people ask is whether oysters possess eyes.
+Although oysters are a cherished seafood, most people know little about them.
+A common question often asked is whether oysters possess eyes.

 While this might sound simple, it is a little deeper than that.
-And that is because your conception of eyes is not the same as it is for the sea creatures.
+And that is because your conception of eyes is not the same as it is for these sea creatures.

 Don’t worry, I will be addressing all that in this article.
 So, do oysters possess eyes?